housecanary/hc-api-python/bin/hc_value_report_concat/README.rst

-hc_value_report_concat
+HouseCanary Value Report Concat
 =============================

-Allows you to call the Value Report API for multiple addresses by passing in a CSV file containing addresses and zip codes.
+HouseCanary Value Report Concat is a command line tool that allows you to call the Value Report API for multiple addresses by passing in a CSV file containing addresses and zip codes.

 Each row in the input CSV file should be in the format of ``address,zipcode``.
 See an example input `here <../sample-input.csv>`_.